qilimanjaro-tech/haqtoberfest2024/challenges/tensor_network/README.md

 - [Tensor networks challenge](notebooks/Tensor_networks_challenge.ipynb): notebook containing this year's **two** challenges.
 Each of the challenges in the file are independent.
 The first one of medium difficulty called Perfect sampling algorithm consists of implementing a sampling algorithm to obtain probability distributions of MPS tensor networks, as well as the simulation of quantum states to check the proper functioning of the algorithm.
 The second challenge, a little more difficult, called Canonical truncation algorithm, consists of the implementation of a truncation algorithm to reduce the dimensionality of an MPS network.

+To install the necessary python libraries run the command ```pip install -r requirements.txt``` in the terminal.